Corporate Governance

 Major Themes

-- Deliberations, etc., on personnel matters and the division of duties, as well as on the reporting of executive appointments for major subsidiaries
+- Deliberations regarding the Company’s officer structure, personnel matters, the division of duties as well as on executive appointment proposals for major subsidiaries, and others

 Executive Compensation Meeting